 Historically, most organizations aquired a SIEM in order to meet compliance requirements.
 With threats such as Ransomware, which evolve and infect rapidly, the importance of threat hunting is driving organizations to reduce risk.
 Accelerated detection and response is what IT Teams are striving for in order to reduce the risk of a data breach or even the hault of business operations.

 - Meeting compliance requirements

 - Preventing and reducing the risk of security breaches

 - Continuous monitoring and incident response

 - Improved forensic capabilities

 Our CloudJacketX SIEM is managed and monitored by the same group of security experts that designed and built it.
-This allows for direct channel of communications from our security analyst that are monitoring our solution to our security engineers and developers who are constantly improving it.
+This allows for a direct channel of communications from our security analysts that are monitoring our solution to our security engineers and developers who are constantly improving it.